freeplane/docs/src/docs/attic/new-wiki-initiative/understanding-nodes.md

 - double-click on node details.

 **2. Dialog** editing in a floating editor.
-The details dialog, a basic text editor, has more robust editing tools (via a menu bar and a toolbar).
+The details dialog, a basic text editor, has more robust editing tools (via a menu bar, a toolbar, and hotkeys).
 Hyperlinks can be created in node details - but only in the node details dialog (Ctrl+H).
 When done typing, either:
 - click the "OK" button to save the detail and exit the dialog (keyboard hotkey: Alt+O).
 - Or, to cancel, press "Esc" to exit the dialog without saving your work.